MakafuiPrime/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Changing the group for a file
+changed owner and group of a directory